 top of page

-The Do's and Don'ts of Neurocognitive Testing
+The Do's and Don'ts of QEEG Neurocognitive Testing

 Neurocognitive testing is an excellent way to evaluate how well a patient's brain is functioning.
 In order to collect that information, it requires the use of sensitive medical equipment with proper testing procedures and system maintenance.
 Also, like most things in life, there is a right way and a wrong way to perform Neurocognitive testing.
 Below are some tips to get the best results you can, and keep your equipment functioning like new!